 You may apply for a provisional certificate for a production before it commences or during production.
 A provisional certificate provides an indication of whether the production is likely to be eligible for the Location Offset, based on the information provided at that stage.
-The assessment of a provisional application may also provide information on the extent to which projected expenditure on a production may be counted towards QAPE.
+The assessment of a provisional application provides information on the eligibility of a production, how the production can meet all eligibility requirements when applying for final certification and the extent to which projected expenditure on a production may be counted towards QAPE.